Azure/azure-sdk-for-python/sdk/tables/azure-data-tables/README.md

 ### Clients
 Two different clients are provided to interact with the various components of the Table Service:
 1. **`TableServiceClient`** -
-    this client represents interaction with the Azure account itself, and allows you to acquire preconfigured client instances to access the tables within.
-It provides operations to retrieve and configure the account properties as well as query, create, and delete tables within the account.
-To perform operations on a specific table, retrieve a client using the `get_table_client` method.
+    * Interacts with the Azure account itself
+    * Allows you to acquire preconfigured client instances to access the tables within.
+    * Provides operations to retrieve and configure the account
+    * Query, create, and delete tables within the account.
+    * To perform operations on a specific table, retrieve a client using the `get_table_client` method.
 2. **`TableClient`** -
-    this client represents interaction with a specific table (which need not exist yet).
-It provides operations to create, delete, or update a table and includes operations to query, get, and upsert entities within it.
+    * Interacts with a specific table (which need not exist yet).
+    * Provides operations to create or delete a table
+    * Create, delete, query, get, and upsert entities within a table

 ### Entities
 Entities are similar to rows.
-An entity has a **`PartitionKey`**, a **`RowKey`** and a set of properties.
+An entity has a **`PartitionKey`**, a **`RowKey`**, and a set of properties.
 A property is a name value pair, similar to a column.
+Every entity in a table does not need to have the same properties.
 Entities can be represented as dictionaries like this as an example:
 ```python
 entity = {
     'PartitionKey': 'color',